wangyilun99/amls-20-21-sn-18070991/README.md

 Before run the code, it is necessary to install packages eg, keras,numpy,sklearn,matpolotlib,OpenCV,pickle.
-Then use shift+command+e to run code line by line and we can get the results
+Then use shift+command+e to run code line by line and we can get the results The trainig time of vgg model is nearly 2hours.